EasyUni logo

 i.
 Foundation Studies

-Many private colleges and universities offer Foundation programs in various fields such as science, arts, business, and engineering.
+Many colleges and universities in Malaysia offer Foundation programs in various fields such as science, arts and business

 These programs usually span one year and provide a solid academic foundation for students intending to pursue a degree.